BethanyG/python/CONTRIBUTING.md

 <p vertical-align="middle"><h2>Did you find a bug?</h2></p>
 <br>

 It is not uncommon to discover typos, confusing directions, or incorrect implementations of certain tests or code examples.
 Or you might have a great suggestion for a hint to aid students (&nbsp;💙 &nbsp;), see optimizations for exemplar or test code, find missing test cases to add, or want to correct factual and/or logical errors.
-Or maybe you have a great idea for an exercise or feature (❗&nbsp;).
+Or maybe you have a great idea for an exercise or feature (🎉&nbsp;).

 _**Our track is always a work in progress!**_
 Please&nbsp;📛[ Open an issue ][open-an-issue]📛&nbsp;, and let us know what you have found/suggest.